Oral health: Brush up on dental care basics

 - Practice good technique.
 Hold your toothbrush at a slight angle — aiming the bristles toward the area where your tooth meets your gum.
 Gently brush with short back-and-forth motions.
 Remember to brush the outside, inside and chewing surfaces of your teeth, as well as your tongue.

 - Keep your equipment clean.
 Always rinse your toothbrush with water after brushing.
-Store your toothbrush in an upright position, if possible, and allow it to air-dry until using it again.
-Don't routinely cover toothbrushes or store them in closed containers, which can encourage the growth of bacteria.
+Store your toothbrush in an upright position and allow it to air-dry until using it again.
+Try to keep it separate from other toothbrushes in the same holder to prevent cross-contamination.
+Don't routinely cover toothbrushes or store them in closed containers, which can encourage the growth of bacteria, mold and yeast.

 Flossing for oral health